appium/appium-uiautomator2-driver/README.md

 ### mobile: getPackages

 Retrieves the information about the installed packages with its respective launchable activity.
+Packages without launchable activity is not added to the returned list.

 #### Returned Result